profound-labs/ubuntu-x-font/README.md

 The Ubuntu font extended with Pāli accents

-Install the `.otf` and find it as 'Ubuntu X'.
+Install the `.ttf` and find it as 'Ubuntu X'.

 This is only the Medium weight for now.